annakosovskaya/code_agent/README.md

 - Tooling (sandboxed Python):
   - `code_interpreter` executes Python in a subprocess with `-I -S` and resource limits.
 Args: `code` (str), `harness` (optional str), `timeout` (optional int).
-  - Input normalization: we dedent and strip the code, and we can compose the final script as “function + harness”.
+  - Input normalization: we dedent and strip inputs and compose the final script as “function + harness” when provided.
-  - Early checks: empty code, missing `if __name__ == '__main__':`, or SyntaxError are detected up front and returned as Observations with actionable hints instead of failing silently.
+  - Early checks: empty code and SyntaxError are detected up front and returned as Observations with actionable hints.
+  - Auto entry point: if the final script does not contain a top‑level `if __name__ == '__main__':`, we automatically inject a minimal runner.
+    - If `harness` is provided, it is wrapped under the injected `__main__` guard.
+    - If `harness` is absent, we inject a no‑op main so the script can still execute deterministically.
-  - The harness contains tests/asserts and the entry point; the model sends only the function.
+  - The harness contains tests/asserts; an explicit entry point in the harness is optional (auto‑added if missing).
+The model sends only the function.

 - Final verification before stopping:
   - When the model outputs “Final Answer”, we extract the function from the code fence and run it with the same harness that was provided in the hint.